andresgongora/dotfiles-manager/README.md

 ## How to

+In six simple steps you will be set up! :)

+When reffereing to the `dotfile/` folder, it will be located wherever you have cloned this repository, which will be (if you did the fast installation) in `~/.doftiles`*.

+* `~` denotes your user's home folder.
+For example /home/john/.dotfiles/

 1. **Copy all files you want to symlink**: copy them into `dotfiles/symlink/`.
 You may create subfolders as required
 2. **Configure your symlinks**: go to `dotfiles/configuration/` and create a file named either